taocpp/PEGTL/doc/Rules-and-Grammars.md

 2. then checks whether the input bytes match the stored string, and

-3. finally calls `bump()` to consume the correct number of bytes from the input when both checks succeed.
+3. finally calls `consume()` on the input when both checks succeed.

 ```c++
    struct long_literal_mark